-SCKLS is committed to continuing to develop and implement recommendations from its 2008 evaluation and planning process in future years.
-As evidenced by its continuous planning and evaluation, surveys of member libraries, and annual goal setting, SCKLS has demonstrated it will address the ongoing and changing needs of all its member libraries.
+If the economy improves and adequate funding is available in 2012, SCKLS may rehire a Training and Web Development Consultant and establish a new School Library Media Consultant position.
+As evidenced by its continuous planning and evaluation, surveys of member libraries and annual goal setting, SCKLS has demonstrated it will address the ongoing and changing needs of all its member libraries.

-SOUTH CENTRAL KANSAS LIBRARY SYSTEM - 2010 Section II.
+SOUTH CENTRAL KANSAS LIBRARY SYSTEM - 2011 Section II.
 Services and Programs